osman-bursa/osman-bursa/README.md

 https://github.com/osman-bursa

 I am highly energetic, cheerful, well focused, team work enthusiast with strong communication skills.
 I would love to hear more from you and have a conversation and tell you more about my qualifications.

+- 📫 How to reach me osmanbursa1996@gmail.com / https://www.linkedin.com/in/osman-bursa/